Pinto Beans: Nutrition, Benefits, And Risks

 Allergies

 Pinto beans are the most consumed bean variety with an impressive nutritional breakdown.
 They have a nutty flavor and contain phytochemicals, dietary fiber, proteins, and micronutrients.
 These nutrients are responsible for many benefits of pinto beans.
 The intake of pinto beans may reduce the risk of coronary heart disease, promote satiety, help in glycemic control, lower mortality, and reduce cancer risk.
 However, their excess consumption may lead to several side effects.
-They may increase flatulence, affect bones, cause abdominal pain, and allergies.
+They may increase flatulence, affect bones, and cause abdominal pain, and allergies.
 Hence, consume them in moderation to enjoy their benefits.

 Frequently Asked Questions